wiledal/vanilla-bean/readme.md

 Some of us favor `vanilla`, since anyone with `js` experience can understand it without having to watch a "Hello World" tutorial.
 However, it can be daunting for companies to take over an existing codebase written this way, since the code is "undocumented" and "lacking community support".

-This document aims to change that.
-An app written with `Vanilla Bean` structure can be understood just by looking at the source.
+An app written with `Vanilla Bean` structure can be understood just by looking at the source, and would look familiar to devs heavily invested in frameworks.

 TL;DR:
 framework structure good, vanilla structure random spaghetti, `vanilla bean` structure yay!

-## Concepts
+## Contents
 1. [Coding standards](#1-coding-standards)
   1.1 [Linting and Code Style](#11-linting-and-code-style)
   1.2 [Pre-processing](#12-pre-processing)